-Physical & Operations Security Prerequisite: ENG 101
+Physical & Operations Security

-Topics presented in this course will cover material from the Physical (Environment) Security and Operations Security domains of the CISSP® CBK.
+Topics presented in this course will cover material from the Physical and Environmental Security and Operations Security domains of the CISSP® CBK.
 Students will learn to describe the elements involved in choosing a secure site, its design and configuration, and the methods for securing the facility against unauthorized access.
 Students will also learn to plan for the prevention of equipment and information theft, and for measures to secure the environment and safety of the people, the facility, and its resources.

-ISC 440 (Formerly Application & System Development Security) Security Models and Application Development
+Application & System Development Security (Formerly Application & System Development)

-Students will learn material from the Application Security domain of the CISSP[®] CBK.
+Students will learn material from the Application Security domain of the CISSP® CBK.
 Students will learn to describe the security and controls of the systems development process, system life cycle, application controls, change controls, program interfaces, and other concepts used to ensure data and application integrity, security, and availability.
+Additionally, the Security Architecture and Design domain of the CISSP CBK will be presented in this course.
+Students will learn to identify physical components of IT architecture and the relationship between various uses of software.
+They will understand design principles and their relationships to secure enterprise architecture.
+Finally, students will be able to identify security models and how secure systems are evaluated, certified, and accredited.